Defite/site-starter-kit/README.md

 npm install
 ```

 Stylus files are located in `app/stylus`.
 In order to put specific styl file on top of bundle.css, you must uncomment `require()` section and put styl file there.
+All images are in `app/img`, but you can change it's name.

 ## Load Webpack watcher